nanvel/blog/2017/05/high-scalability.md

 As the system grows, there should be reasonable ways of dealing with that growth.

+Vertical scaling (scaling up) - moving to a more powerful machine.
+Horizontal scaling (scaling out) - distributing the load across multiple machines.

+!!! tip "Be pragmatic"
+    Using several fairly powerful machines can still be simpler and cheaper than a large number of small virtual machines.

 ### Maintainability

 Over time, many different people will work on the system, and they should be able to work on it productively.

+### Latency vs response time

+Response time - what a client sees (includes network and queuing delays).

+Latency - is the time a request is waiting to be handled (during this period the request is latent).

 ## Links